Bandar Utama: Commercial complexes

 A Tesco outlet, the Ikano Power Centre, the Curve mall and the largest IKEA outlet in Southeast Asia were opened in the adjacent township of Mutiara Damansara.
 This has provided even more choices to the residents of Bandar Utama Damansara.
 There are also free bus services from the Curve to Bintang Walk, and from 1 Utama to Sri Hartamas.

 Accommodation

 There is a 5-star hotel completed in 2007 named One World Hotel.
 There are 438 rooms in the hotel located next to Sri Pentas.

-Golf And Recreation Club

-The Club located at Bukit Utama Damansara is a membership-based golf and recreation club that has a 9-Hole golf course with night golfing facilities.
-The Club is popular among residents not only from Bandar Utama Damansara but residential areas surrounding Bandar Utama Damansara.
-The Club facilities boasts of its three indoor artificial grass tennis courts, squash courts, badminton courts, an Olympic-sized swimming pool, steam room, amped trampoline park, gym, meetings and conferences facilities, a grand ballroom, and Extra Super Tanker, a popular Chinese Cuisine Restaurant.
-There are ample parking facilities available for members and guests.